A Fresh Start for You and Your Pet This New Year

 If you’re making a list of New Year’s resolutions, don’t forget to include your pet!
 In many cases, the lives of our furry companions could use some tidying up as well.
 Our cats and dogs rely on us for everything, which is why it’s often easier to keep our promises to them rather than ourselves.

-- Try incorporating your dog into a new exercise routine like hiking or kayaking.
+- Try incorporating your dog into a new exercise routine like running, hiking or kayaking.
 Not only is it a great way to strengthen your bond, but it will encourage healthy physical activity.
 Make it a group activity and invite a few friends!